 - Many conversions will require a bat, bird and barn owl survey.
 Further ecology surveys may also be required depending on the location, site and surrounding context.
 If any of the above are present, the construction phase will be restricted to certain months of the year, and you will also require a method statement and strategy of how to ensure the existing ecology will not be affected.

-If you have a building which requires a re-design, change of use or conversion, then contact a member of our team for a free consultation where we will visit your site and discuss the feasibility of a conversion.
+If you have a building which requires a re-design, change of use or conversion, then contact a member of the ZMA team for a free consultation where they will visit your site and discuss the feasibility of a conversion.